tkopadze2004/Fakeflix/README.md

 1. **User Authentication**:

    - Upon initialization, users are presented with a login form.
-Above the login form, there is a button that uses `routerLink` to navigate to the registration form.
+Below the login form, there is a button that uses `routerLink` to navigate to the registration form.
    - Firebase Authentication manages login and registration, redirecting users to the browse page upon successful login.

 2. **Dynamic Banner**:

-   - The banner on the browse page displays a dynamically generated image from a random image service, adding a unique touch to the user experience.
+-Dynamic Banner: The banner on the browse page displays an image fetched from the getNetflixTVShows endpoint.
+This endpoint provides a random image related to Netflix TV shows, adding visual interest and variability to the user interface.

 3. **Movie Browsing**: